NYPL/discovery-sandbox/README.md

 #### VPN

-Data is fetched via two APIs: Platform and Shep.
-For Shep to perform correctly, Cisco's AnyConnect must be installed and connected.
-Fetching data for the `Subject Heading Explorer` and to perform an effective search in the `research catalog` you must connect to Cisco AnyConnect VPN.
+Data is fetched via two APIs: Platform and `Subject Heading Explorer` (SHEP).
+For SHEP to perform correctly, OpenVPN Connect must be installed and connected.
+Contact DevOps if you need VPN access.

-**To set up Cisco AnyConnect contact a coworker.**

 #### Authentication